McKlinton2/comfyui-mcklinton-pack/README.md

     depth_<image_name>.png
     prompt_<image_name>.txt

-Each set of files must use the same <image_name> to be grouped together.
+Each set of files must use the same `<image_name>` to be grouped together.

 ## How It Works

 - It reads and processes one image set based on an index (or randomly).
 - The mask image is processed by detecting exact RGB colors defined for each body part.
+- Supports resizing and cropping of images to fit the pipeline requirements.
 - Resulting masks are returned as tensors in the ComfyUI pipeline.

 ## Input Parameters